 From setting goals to distributing responsibilities to measuring the results of your email outreach, a well-thought-out email marketing calendar can greatly impact your business, keeping your campaigns on track and shared across departments.

 Don’t have one?
-Then read this article to the end and get your first email marketing calendar template for free (or just scroll down for free email marketing calendar templates).
+Then read this article to the end and get your free calendar template.

-An email marketing calendar is an overarching document that includes all essential details about your email marketing campaigns, from preparation to execution to post-campaign analytics.
+An email marketing calendar is an overarching document that includes all essential details about your email campaigns, from preparation to execution to post-campaign analytics, and is often shared across teams and departments so everyone is on the same page.

 Having everything laid out in one place will allow you to focus on higher-level strategies like brainstorming new campaigns and increasing engagement with existing customers.